dkebler/4S/README.md

 By default it will publish to the gh-pages branch of your origin repo on Github.
 The url will be `<username>.github.io/<github repo name>`.
 The [gh-pages](https://www.npmjs.com/package/gh-pages) package provides a number of customizing options which can be set in the same `deploy-gh` config file.
 For example you can set to deploy to your "root" gh-pages using the "repo" setting.

+If you get **Error: Remote url mismatch** when you deploy to Github the gh-pages cache repo of the distribution build needs to be cleaned.
+This typically happens if you change the "repo" option.
+In which case simply run `gulp clean-gh` and try again.

-Please note that is can take up to a few minutes for github servers to serve up changes so be patient and hit refresh (these is no automatic browser sync with deployment).
+Note that is can take up to a few minutes for Github servers to serve up changes so be patient and hit refresh (these is no automatic browser sync with deployment).

 ## Libraries